-The Charleston Marriott is celebrating its 30th anniversary today with a reception from 4 to 7 p.m. at the hotel.
-The public is welcome to sample foods from the hotel's new 50-seat day/night bar.
+The Charleston Marriott Town Center is celebrating its 30th anniversary today with an open reception from 4 to 7 p.m.
+The public is welcome to sample foods from the hotel's new day/night bar that seats 50 people.

 'A real big deal'

 Of the seven charter associates, Virginia Brown, a housekeeper; Reba Nichols, a banquet server; and Barbara Duff, administrative assistant in housekeeping, were not available for this article.In 1982, most of the seven -- and 3,000 other people -- stood in the line at the Charleston Civic Center to apply for the 300 jobs at the new Marriott."It was like concert tickets went on sale," Messinger said.
 "There was nothing like the Marriott in town."Former West Virginia University and NFL great Sam Huff, who was also a Marriott vice president at the time, encouraged the hotel's president to bring the first and only Marriott to his home state in the late 1970s.The hotel was built in a "Superblock" development plan that included a new Civic Center and a $100 million shopping mall.
 Huff had to convince executives to build in an area that was once scattered with homes.

 The 15-story, $17 million Marriott hotel with an indoor pool and hot tub and workout facility opened to the excitement of the whole city, Wolfe said.Wolfe -- who had worked at a Yeager Airport coffee shop for 13 years -- didn't expect to get a job at such a "fancy" place, she said.Robinson and Walker, who attended Stonewall Jackson High School together, applied when they were just 19 years old.It was "a real big deal" for Messinger when he landed his job at the Marriott because the construction company where he worked in Montgomery had closed, he said.